 How To Catch Sand Bass

 Catching a barred sand bass is relatively easy.
-Whether in a party or private boat, offering a delectable meal is an excellent way to encourage them to bite your bait.
+Whether at a party or private boat, offering a delectable meal is an excellent way to encourage them to bite your bait.

 A light freshwater-class bait-casting tackle is ideal if you want to maximize the sand bass fishing sport.
 This tackle can make catching sand bass entertaining and suitable for young and adult anglers alike.